brainsum/inactive_user/README.md

  - Converted to 4.7 by Dries Knapen <drieske@hotmail.com>
  - Converted to 5.0 by Adam Cowell <adam.cowell@gmail.com> and Larry Garfield <larry@garfieldtech.com>
  - Converted to 6.x by Tim Lievens and David Norman <http://deekayen.net>
- - Currently maintained by Larry Garfield <larry@garfieldtech.com> and David Norman <http://deekayen.net>
+ - Converted to 8.x by Jozsef Dudas <http://brainsum.com>